SAMPLE SUBMISSION GUIDELINES

 ~ Shipping samples by UPS or FedEx: Even for wineries that are relatively close to the lab, shipping samples by UPS or FedEx can be a great option.
 It’s generally best to minimize the amount of time samples spend in transit – next day delivery is generally best.
 (Check UPS/FedEx coverage maps to see if your winery is next day by Ground.)

 Fresh samples are very much preferred.
-Samples that arrive actively fermenting are problematic from both a sample prep/analysis and a sample integrity standpoint.
+Samples that arrive actively fermenting are problematic from both a sample prep/analysis/integrity standpoint.
 Here are some suggestions for submitting juice samples:

 ~ Minimize holding time:Get samples to the lab ASAP after collecting them.

 ~ Avoid inadvertently cold stabilizing your samples: Juice samples that get put in a fridge or freezer are likely to precipitate potassium tartrate crystals.
 When this happens the acid-related parameters of the juice panel can be significantly impacted - potassium, tartaric acid, and titratable acidity can all see dramatic decreases.